spesmilo/electrum-docs/cve.rst

 Can funds be stolen?
 --------------------

-Wallets that are not password-protected are at risk of theft, if they are opened with an version of Electrum older that 3.0.5 while a web browser is active.
+Wallets that are not password protected are at risk of theft, if they are opened with an version of Electrum older that 3.0.5 while a web browser is active.